azsk/AzTS-docs/02-Monitoring security using AzTS/README.md

 ![Update LA Connection String](../Images/13_TSS_OrgPolicy_PBI_OrgMetadata_LA_4.png)

-[a4] For compliance dahsbaord, repeat this operation for SubInventory, BaselineControlsInv, ControlResults, ResourceInvInfo,SubscriptionComplianceLast7daysLA and RBACSummaryLA data tables.
+[a4] For compliance dashboard, repeat this operation for SubInventory, BaselineControlsInv, ControlResults, ResourceInvInfo, SubscriptionComplianceLast7daysLA and RBACSummaryLA data tables.
-For inventory dashboard, repeat this operation for Assessments, AssessmentsMetadata,AssessmentsMetadataExtended, SubInventory, BaselineControlsInv, ControlResults, ResourceInvInfo, VMExtensionDetails,SubscriptionComplianceLast7daysLA, RBACSummaryLA, ControlScore, SecureSCore, VMCount and VMPowerState data tables.
+For inventory dashboard, repeat this operation for Assessments, AssessmentsMetadata, AssessmentsMetadataExtended, SubInventory, BaselineControlsInv, ControlResults, ResourceInvInfo, VMExtensionDetails, SubscriptionComplianceLast7daysLA, RBACSummaryLA, ControlScore, SecureSCore, VMCount and VMPowerState data tables.

 [a5] Click on "Close and Apply".